 1210.
-The repair plans shall include all information needed to conduct the work and inspections.
-The information is required to assess the acceptability of the repair work and it typically includes manufacturing and inspection procedures, illustrative drawings as well as an inspection plan covering manufacturing, installation and commissioning.
+The repair plan shall include a justification of the acceptability of the repair procedure and information on the performance and quality control that can be used to assess the conformity of the repaired valve and which typically includes manufacturing and inspection procedures, illustrative drawings as well as an inspection plan covering manufacturing, installation and commissioning.
+[2020-01-20]

 1302.
 The licensee shall draw up a valve modification construction plan.
 To be presented in the modification construction plan are design data and design bases, dimensioning calculations, manufacturing procedures, an inspection plan and inspection procedures.
 The inspection plan and related instructions shall cover all phases of the modification from manufacturing to commissioning.
 In safety classes 1 and 2, the modification construction plan shall include an analysis of the modification’s safety effects.

 1303.
 Any needs to update drawings, procedures and other documents as a result of a valve modification shall be identified and the updates implemented without delay in conjunction with the modification.
 It shall be ensured that the potential effects of the modification on valve operation, condition monitoring and maintenance are communicated to the maintenance organisation.